7 Best Cameras for Capturing 360 Content in 2020

 GoPro Fusion

-Often rated as the best GoPro camera for capturing 360 footage, the Fusion will only cost you upwards of a couple hundred dollars.
+Often rated as the best GoPro camera for capturing 360 footage, the Fusion will only cost you upwards of a couple of hundred dollars.

 GoPro Max